Chinese Americans in Boston: Education

 Founded in 1916, the Kwong Kow Chinese School is the oldest Chinese-language school in Massachusetts.
-It offers classes for not only members of the local Chinese American community, but immigrant children the Philippines, Cambodia, and Vietnam.
+It offers classes for not only members of the local Chinese American community, but immigrant children of the Philippines, Cambodia, and Vietnam.
 In 2007, it moved into its permanent home at the Chinese Community Education Center, after many years of moving around Chinatown.
 As of 2003 1,000 students took classes at the school.

 Peter Jae established the Quincy Chinese Language School, which offers supplementary education for Chinese children, in 1988.
 As of 2003 it holds Cantonese language classes for 150 students at the Sacred Heart School in North Quincy on Saturday mornings.
 The school at one time had 400 students but the school reduced itself in size when a lack of qualified teachers occurred.

 The Chung Yee School is another Chinese school in Quincy.
 As of 2008 the headmaster is Harry Kwan, who originated from Hong Kong.
 That year the school had 100 students and charged $100 ($ adjusted for inflation) per child per month for Chinese language and culture after school classes.
 It was first established around 1996.
 The school was briefly closed by the Quincy Police Department in November 28, 2008 due to a lack of Massachusetts state and local government permits.
 After the state and municipal authorities cleared the school of allegations of child abuse, it was scheduled to reopen that year.

-In 2003, over 400 students attended classes at the Lexington Chinese School (LCS; 勒星頓中文學校), held on Sundays.
+In 2003, over 400 students attended classes at the Lexington Chinese School (LCS; 勒星頓中文學校.), held on Sundays.
 The school holds its classes at Belmont High School in Belmont.